tlenz88/ChIPPy/README.md

 ## What do I need to run the pipeline?

-Although the ChIPpipe script does automatically download most of the necessary software/tools, depending on your system you may need to install some things manually.
+Although the ChIPpipe script automatically downloads most of the necessary software/tools, depending on your system you may need to install some things manually.
+The only software that requires manual installation is **trimmomatic** due to compatibility issues with the java version specified in the build.xml file in the Trimmomatic repo.
 Here is a list of all the necessary tools to run the complete pipeline:

 - python3/pip3
 - R